Frequently Asked Questions

 Provided the technologies used in the hosting organisation are broadly functionally equivalent to those used within the taught components of the MSc programmes this will not be an issue.
 Broad functional equivalence would imply that the technology used is of the same family of solutions to those listed in the syllabus.

 We've arranged a wide range of projects on previous courses including enhanced logging systems, improved analytical algorithms, developing android apps, enhancing satellite communication systems, improving security etc.

-We envisage a wide range of projects suitable for our data science students - aligning with their specialisms: maths and stats enhancing algorithms and analytics, computer science analysing requirements for implementation of new systems - enhancing existing systems.
+We envisage a wide range of projects suitable for our data science students - aligning with their specialisms: maths and stats enhancing algorithms and analytics, computer science analysing requirements for the implementation of new systems - enhancing existing systems.